Copying direct volume (multi-disk method)

 3. Delete Ephemeral virtual server instance, Retain Volumes

-4. Attach Volumes to Worker virtual server instance**
+4. Attach Volumes to worker virtual server instance

-2. Note device names (e.g., /dev/vdb, /dev/vdc, etc.)
+2. Note device names (for example, /dev/vdb, /dev/vdc, and so on)

 3. Verify sizes: blockdev --getsize64 /dev/vdb

-5. Transfer and Convert VM Disks
+5. Transfer and convert VM Disks

 1. If exported: Copy VMDK to worker virtual server instance